Resumes & Cover Letters

 • Contact Information

 Your most current contact information should be included at the top of the résumé.
 It is important to provide accurate information so that a potential employer can easily reach you.
-Use your full name and (college and permanent) address with zip code, telephone number and email.
+Use your full name and (university and permanent) address with zip code, telephone number and email.

 • Education